Indirect data-driven predictive control and the state-space predictor: DDPC AND TRAJECTORY PREDICTORS

+In \cite{moffat2024transient}, Moffat et al. form the transient predictor $P_\text{trn}$, $F_\text{trn}$ from \eqref{transient} with $\Phi^p$, $\Phi^u$, and $\Phi^y$ estimated from the LQ decomposition of the full Hankel matrix of input/output data.
 In \cite{moffat2025bias}, Moffat et al. refer to TPC with $r = \delta_0$ and the predictor \eqref{transient} as transient predictive control.
-They show that transient predictive control is not subject to optimism bias or to the bias that TPC with the subspace predictor suffers when training data are gathered in closed loop.
+They show that transient predictive control is not subject to optimism bias or to bias when training data are gathered in closed loop.